BecTome/Udacity_Azure-ML-Capstone/README.md

 ## Future Improvements
 For future improvements, we propose:

 * Convert the model to ONNX format.
+This allows to interchange models between various ML frameworks and tools.
 * Deploy the model to the Edge using Azure IoT Edge.
 * Enable logging with App Insights, do benchmarking and develop swagger documentation as we did for ML-Ops project.
+This steps would make this project more professional and mainteinable.